lucassklp/Rx.Http/README.md

 ### Options

-You can customize your request by using options.
-It make possible you set **query strings, headers** and **your custom serializer and deserializer for your request or response**.
+You can setup your request by using options.
+It make possible you set **query strings, headers** and **your custom serializer and deserializer for your request and response**.

 #### Let's dive in options